ggarcia453/RustyHeadphones/README.md

 You can also use help in RustyHeadphones to view a condensed version of the commands and their actions.

+## GUI mode
+Coming...

 # Features to be added
 Features planning to be added
 1. Setting default path outside of .env
 2. Integrate song streaming with Spotify or some other service
-3. GUI mode
-4. Integrate support for more file formats (ex. m4a)
+3. Integrate support for more file formats (ex. m4a)

 # Known Issues
 This is a list of known issues currently with RustyHeadphones.
-1. FIles with more than 1 space are unplayable.
-2. Printing Errors (if output prints prompt line clears).
+1. Printing Errors (if output prints prompt line clears).
-3. Decoding errors with certain mp3 files.
+2. Decoding errors with certain mp3 files.
-4. Audio player glitches if computer enters sleep mode and must be reset.
+3. Audio player glitches if computer enters sleep mode and must be reset.